The Historic Yellowstone Trail

 January 20, 2016

-The Fall City Historical Society has documented these early bridges in detail.
+The Fall City Historical Society has documented these early bridges in detail and you can read their brochure at the link found on this page.
 When the Yellowstone Trail arrived, it brought increased traffic, sparking a local tourism boom.
 Hotels, restaurants, and gas stations popped up, and five of these historic landmarks still stand today:

 1. The Riverside Tavern, built in 1925, is now known as The Roadhouse Inn.
-It originally opened at the junction of the Yellowstone Trail and the Sunset Highway.
+It is located at the junction of the Yellowstone Trail and the Sunset Highway.
 By 1933, it expanded into a lodge and operated under various owners until 2005, when it became The Roadhouse Inn.

 2. The Fall City Hotel & Restaurant, now home to El Caporal Mexican Restaurant.